azat-co/practicalnode/chapter11/chapter11.md

     $ curl -I www.varnish-cache.org

-If you see “Server: Varnish” this means that requests go through Varnish Cache first, just as we intended.
+If you see “Server: Varnish”, this means that requests go through Varnish Cache first, just as we intended.

 Summary
 =======

 In this chapter, we covered deployment using the Git and Heroku command-line interfaces to deploy to PaaS.
 Then, we worked through examples of installing and building a Node.js environment on AWS EC2, running Node.js apps on AWS with CentOS.
 After that, we explored examples of forever, Upstart, and init.d to keep our apps running.
-Last, we installed and configured Nginx to serve static content, including error pages, and split traffic between multiple Node.js processes.
-Then, we added Varnish Cache to lighten the Node.js apps’ loads even more.
+Next, we installed and configured Nginx to serve static content, including error pages, and split traffic between multiple Node.js processes.
+Lastly, we added Varnish Cache to lighten the Node.js apps’ loads even more.